Data Science FAQ

 Prerequisites we expect from applicants include knowledge of calculus and linear algebra; familiarity with probability and statistical inference; fluency in at least one programming language such as python or R, and an understanding of basic computer science concepts.

 If your training in Computer Science, Math and/or Statistics is not reflected in the courses listed on your transcripts, you will need to find other parts of the application to make your training clear to the Admissions Committee.
 The Additional Materials section of the application is available to upload relevant information.
-You can also describe your training at one of your jobs or through self study in your personal statement.
+You can also describe your training at one of your jobs or through self study in your Statement of Purpose.

 You should get letters of recommendation from the three people you think will be able to make the best case for why you are an outstanding applicant for this degree program.
 These should be people who know you and your capabilities very well.
 Former professors can certainly be valuable sources of recommendation letters, but letters from managers or colleagues from your work experience can also be helpful.